youandvern/encomp-docs/source/get_started.rst

 * A more advanced example: :ref:`example-calc`
 * Detailed descriptions of the calculation objects: :ref:`objects`
-* Some notes about using Python with encomp: :ref:`python`
+* Some notes about using Python with efficalc: :ref:`python`
 * The documentation home page: :ref:`home-page`